Mich-proart/theme-inmobiliaria-proart/wp-content/plugins/sassy-social-share/readme.txt

 4. **Universal Sharing Popup**: Universal Sharing popup having all the supported sharing and bookmarking services

 == Changelog ==
+= 3.3.42 [23 May 2022] =
+* [Improvement] Code quality improvement

+= 3.3.41 [11 May 2022] =
+* [Improvement] Code quality improvement

+= 3.3.40 [24 March 2022] =
+* [Security] Fixed two XSS Vulnerability issues
+* [Bugfix] Right and Bottom counter positions in the Theme Selection section were not working
+* [Improvement] Updated the official Facebook SDK being used throughout the plugin to the latest version 13.0
+* [Improvement] Anchor HTML tag for the More share icon now has an HREF attribute
+* [Improvement] Performmance improvement

+= 3.3.39 [15 March 2022] =
+* [Bugfix] myCRED Points for Linkedin shares were not being rewarded when using <a href="https://www.heateor.com/social-share-mycred/">Social Share myCRED Integration</a> add-on

+= 3.3.38 [4 January 2022] =
+* [Improvement] Unnecessary CSS file was being loaded at the front-end

+= 3.3.37 [9 December 2021] =
+* [Improvement] Added wpml-config.xml file for compatibility with the multi-language translation

+= 3.3.36 [7 December 2021] =
+* [Improvement] Integrating Social Media Follow widget was breaking the functionality at the Widgets page in the admin area in some cases

+= 3.3.35 [2 December 2021] =
+* [Bugfix] Multi-colored background of Instagram icon was not changing if customized from the Theme Selection section
+* [Bugfix] Floating option was not working for the social media follow icons
+* [Bugfix] "More" text was being displayed with the "More" share icon
+* [New] Added an option to align the standard Social Media follow bar to the left, center or right
+* [Improvement] Improved the code of the Social Media Follow widget

+= 3.3.34 [26 November 2021] =
+* [Improvement] Code improvement
+* [Improvement] Admin UI improvement

+= 3.3.33 [23 November 2021] =
+* [Bugfix] Social share widet, Social Media follow widget and social share icons at BuddyPress pages were causing fatal errors after previous update

+= 3.3.32 [23 November 2021] =
+* [Improvement] Code improvement
+* [Improvement] Removed unnecessary CSS from the public.css file
+* [Improvement] Admin UI improvements

+= 3.3.31 [16 November 2021] =
+* [Bugfix] Icons rendered by the shortcode for Social Media Follow Icons were broken since the version 3.3.26

+= 3.3.30 [16 November 2021] =
+* [Bugfix] PHP warning was being displayed on updating the plugin if custom logo color was being used in the Theme Selection section at the plugin configuration page

+= 3.3.29 [16 November 2021] =
+* [Bugfix] Fixed Gmail social share icon
+* [Bugfix] Background color of Instagram in the social media follow widget was not changing to multi-colored after changing from the Miscellaneous section
+* [Improvement] Improved logo of WordPress social share icon
+* [Improvement] Performance improvement

+= 3.3.28 [14 November 2021] =
+* [Bugfix] Copy Link icon was not functioning
+* [Bugfix] Print icon was not functioning
+* [Bugfix] Gettr share icon was not sharing properly
+* [Bugfix] Mewe, Gettr and Outlook share icons were not working in the More social share popup
+* [Improvement] Minor CSS improvements in the More social share popup

+= 3.3.27 [13 November 2021] =
+* [Bugfix] Background color of some social share icons was not correct in the previous update
+* [Bugfix] Threema social share icon was showing the logo of Telegram
+* [Bugfix] Center alignment was not working for the standard social share bar from the last update
+* [Bugfix] PHP warning was being generated in the AMP mode
+* [Bugfix] Pinterest share icon was not functioning since the last update
+* [Improvement] Horizontal sticky share bar was slightly hidden below the bottom of the screen

+= 3.3.26 [12 November 2021] =
+* [New] Added Gettr social share and social media follow icon
+* [Improvement] Extra CSS files will not be loaded anymore if you change the logo color of icons
+* [Improvement] Updated the Facebook JS SDK being used throughout the plugin to the latest version 12.0
+* [Improvement] Improved HTML of the social share and social media follow icons meeting the W3C standards
+* [Bugfix] Yoolink social share was not working
+* [Bugfix] Whatsapp share was not triggering the app in the mobile device
+* [Bugfix] Selecting "Floating" type in the Follow Icons widget was not triggering the relevant extra options
+* [Security] Fixed XSS vulnerability

 = 3.3.25 [16 October 2021] =
 * [Improvement] Fixed broken links at the plugin configuration page